0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/OOP/Intro-to-OOP.md

 ## Classes and Objects
 **Classes**.
 A class in PHP can be thought of as a blueprint or a template for creating objects.
 It defines the structure and behavior that objects based on the class will have.
 **Objects**. are instances of classes.
 If a class is a blueprint, an object is an actual instantiation or realization of that blueprint.
 You can create multiple objects from the same class, each with its own unique state and behavior.

+### Class Structure
+**Properties(Attributes)**.
+These are variables that belong to a class and represent its attributes define the state of an object.
+In PHP, properties are declared using visibility modifiers like public, private, or protected.

+**Methods(Functions)**.
+Are functions defined within a class that describes the behavior or actions objects of that class perform.